SlottySlots/Spaces/slottymedia-docs/docs/code/slottymedia.backend.services.userservice.md

 ### **UserService(Client)**

-This constructor creates a new UserService object..
+This constructor creates a new UserService object.

 ```csharp
 public UserService(Client supabaseClient)